pwolfgang/BoxArithmetic/README.md

 ### Multiplication

-Multiplication of msets is accomplished by forming all possible combinations of the contents of the msets being multiplied and adding them.
+Multiplication of boxes is accomplished by forming all possible combinations of the contents of the msets being multiplied and adding them.
 For example [A B C] × [X Y] = [A+X A+Y B+X B+Y C+X C+Y].

 #### Multiplication of natural numbers